August 14

 - 1932:

-- Jack Quinn, at 49, becomes the oldest pitcher to win a ML game.
-He relieves Van Mungo in the ninth with the game between Brooklyn and New York tied at 1-1.
-The Dodgers win in the 10th after Johnny Frederick hits a pinch-hit HR off Carl Hubbell in the ninth to tie.
-It is Frederick's fourth pinch-hit HR of the year, for a new major-league record.
+- Jack Quinn, at 49, becomes the oldest pitcher to win a major league game.
+He relieves Van Mungo in the 9th with the game between Brooklyn and New York tied at 1 all.
+The Dodgers win in the 10th after Johnny Frederick hits a pinch-hit home run off Carl Hubbell in the 9th to tie the game.
+It is Frederick's fourth pinch-hit homer of the year, for a new major-league record.
 He will have six by the season's end.

-- 1933 - Jimmie Foxx hits for the cycle and drives in nine runs to break the AL record, as the A's beat the Indians 11-5.
+- 1933 - Jimmie Foxx hits for the cycle and drives in nine runs to break the American League record, as the A's beat the Indians, 11 - 5.
 A record eight players will hit for the cycle this year.

 - 1934:

 - The largest weekday crowd in history watches as the Tigers sweep a pair at Yankee Stadium.
 It is the Tigers' 14th straight; Schoolboy Rowe has won 13 in succession.
-The next day the Yankees will end the Tiger streak.
+Tomorrow, the Yankees will end the Tiger streak.

-- The Deans are suspended by the Cards and Dizzy is charged for two uniforms he tore up - the second for the benefit of the photographers.
+- The Deans are suspended by the Cards for failing to accompany the team for an exhibition game in Detroit yesterday, and Dizzy is charged for two uniforms he tore up - the second for the benefit of the photographers.

 - 1935:

-- Schoolboy Rowe beats the Senators 18-2 and also goes 5-for-5 at the plate.
-His hits include a double and a triple, and he scores three and knocks in 3.
+- Schoolboy Rowe beats the Senators, 18 - 2, and also goes 5 for 5 at the plate.
+His hits include a double and a triple, and he scores three and knocks in three.

-- The largest midweek crowd in NL history, 50,868, sees the Giants and Cards split at the Polo Grounds.
+- The largest midweek crowd in National League history, 50,868, sees the Giants and Cards split at the Polo Grounds.

-- 1937 - In a doubleheader against the Browns, the Tigers set a major league record scoring thirty-six runs in the twin bill.
+- 1937 - In a doubleheader against the Browns, the Tigers set a major league record scoring 36 runs.
+The Tigers take the first game, 16 - 1, behind Elden Auker pitching a complete game four-hitter while hitting two homers.
+The nightcap sees Detroit win handily, 20 - 7, while slugging six homers.
 Pete Fox tallies eight times in the double dip.

-- 1942 - The Yankees turn a ML-record seven double plays in an 11 - 2 win over the Athletics.
-Bill Dickey guns down two runners following third strikes, three are started by the DP combo of Phil Rizzuto and Joe Gordon, reliever Johnny Murphy triggers another, and 3B Red Rolfe initiates one.
-The seven DPs give the Yankees 150 on the year; they'll finish with 190, just missing the (since surpassed) ML mark of 194 they set the previous season.
+- 1942 - The Yankees turn a major league-record seven double plays in an 11 - 2 win over the Athletics.
+Bill Dickey guns down two runners following third strikes, three are started by the double play combo of Phil Rizzuto and Joe Gordon, reliever Johnny Murphy triggers another, and 3B Red Rolfe initiates one.
+The seven twin killings give the Yankees 150 on the year; they'll finish with 190, just missing the (since surpassed) major league mark of 194 they set the previous season.

 - 1945:

-- Cleveland's Lou Boudreau suffers a broken right ankle in a collision at 2B with Dolph Camilli, but the Tribe beats the Red Sox, 3 - 0 behind Jim Bagby's 3-hitter.
+- Cleveland's Lou Boudreau suffers a broken right ankle in a collision at second base with Dolph Camilli, but the Tribe beats the Red Sox, 3 - 0, behind Jim Bagby's three-hitter.

-- Giants rookie Sal Maglie makes his first ML start, beating the Reds 5 - 2.
+- Giants rookie Sal Maglie makes his first major league start, beating the Reds, 5 - 2.
 It is Cincy's 11th straight loss.
-They'll lose a pair the next day before winning.
+They'll lose a pair tomorrow before winning.

 - 1948 - Rookie George Vico drives in seven runs to pace the Tigers to a 10 - 3 win over the Browns.
 Vico is one better than a cycle, collecting two doubles, a triple and homer to back Virgil Trucks' sparkling one-hit relief effort over 6+ innings.